 3. Swiss chard A leafy green vegetable commonly used in Mediterranean cooking, it has deep green or reddish thick leaves.
 It is a super-green with many different phytonutrients and antioxidants, as well as a healthy serving of iron.

 1 serving, cooked

 4. Chickpeas Also known as Garbanzo beans, chick peas are a delicious legume, rich in iron as well as other potent nutrients.

-5. Beans Beans are leguminous seeds that come in pods and they are present in many varieties, from white skinned, deep red skinned, green skinned to black skinned.
-Not only are they rich in iron, but they are also rich in protein, making them a good foods source for vegetarians and vegans alike.
-Take a look at this table showing different beans, plus their iron content.
+5. Beans Beans are leguminous seeds that come in pods.
+They are available in many varieties, from white, deep red, green, and to black.
+Not only are they rich in iron, they are also high in protein, making them a good food for vegetarians and vegans alike.
+Take a look at this table showing different beans and their iron content.